capmeth/acid/docsite/docs/reference/jsdoc.md

 A tag with a `*` after it denotes either a non-standard tag or a deviation from the specified use of a standard tag.
 For the rest, please refer to the [JsDoc documentation](https://jsdoc.app) for proper use and formatting.

+> Note that this documentation only applies when using the built-in JsDoc component parser, or if a configured parser uses it to complement its own source file data-extraction functionality.

 ## @author